lucia-auth/lucia/documentation-v2/content/main/basics/users.md

 });
 ```

+### User attributes errors

+If the user attributes provided violates a database rule (such a unique constraint), Lucia will throw the database/driver/ORM error instead of a regular `LuciaError`.
+For example, if you're using Prisma, Lucia will throw a Prisma error.

 ## Update user attributes

 You can update attributes of a user with [`Auth.updateUserAttributes()`]().
 You can update a single field or multiple fields.
 It returns the user of the updated user, or throws `AUTH_INVALID_USER_ID` if the user does not exist.